 After a conviction for domestic battery, you can lose custody of your children even if you don’t get sentenced to time in jail.
 That’s another reason to mount the strongest possible defense against these charges with the help of an experienced Bloomington domestic battery defense attorney.

-If you’re facing battery charges in Bloomington, Illinois, contact Bruno Law Offices immediately.
-Our domestic battery defense attorneys have defended people against serious criminal charges in Illinois since 1980 and will fight vigorously for your legal rights.
+If you’re facing battery charges in Bloomington, Illinois, including Bloomington domestic violence cases, contact us immediately to speak with our team of domestic violence attorneys.
+Our Bloomington criminal defense attorneys, including experienced lawyers who handle domestic violence cases, have defended people against serious criminal charges in Illinois since 1980 and will fight vigorously for your legal rights.

 We know how important it is to your future to mount the strongest possible defense against these charges.
-If you’re facing domestic battery charges in Bloomington, Illinois, call Bruno Law Offices at 309-861-9960 immediately.
+If you’re facing domestic battery charges in Bloomington, Illinois, call Bruno Law Offices at 309-861-9960 or fill up our contact form immediately.